JULIUSANGULU/VOG-Global-Consult/README.md

 # VOG-Global-Consult-Landing-Page

-An intuitive website for a tax auditing firm.
+An intuitive landing page for a tax auditing firm, bootstrapped with ReactJS and Vite.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.